-Procedures for deciding under uncertainty.
-Fundamentals of the expected-utility rule with personal subjective probabilities.
+deciding under uncertainty.
+Procedures for Fundamentals of the expected-utility rule with personal subjective probabilities.
 Current applications of decision analysis.
 Analysis of problems using decision trees that include risk and time preference.
 Determination of the economic value of perfect and imperfect information on one or several variables in a decision problem.

-0620-537: ADVANCED INFORMATION TECHNOLOGY IN CONSTRUCTION CR: 3
+ADVANCED INFORMATION 0620-537: TECHNOLOGY IN CONSTRUCTION CR: 3